5-Ingredient Breakfast Casserole with Hash Browns

 Bake the casserole, uncovered, in a 350°F oven for 50-60 minutes or until done in the middle and bubbly around the edges.

-Serve a slice of casserole warm and, if desired, top with toppings like salsa, sour cream, chopped green onion, and diced avocado.
-Fresh fruit and berries make a great side dish, or serve it with one of our smoothies.
+Serve a slice of casserole warm and, if desired, top with toppings like salsa, sour cream, chopped green onion, hot sauce, or diced avocado.

 Want More Make Ahead Breakfast Ideas?